nutanixdev/anthos-on-ahv/calm/README.md

 * ANTHOS_CLUSTER_NAME: Anthos cluster name.
 By default is set to Calm application name `@@{calm_application_name}@@`

 * ANTHOS_VERSION: Anthos cluster version.
-Supported: 1.6.1 (default) - Unsupported: 1.6.2, 1.7.0
+Supported: 1.6.x (default 1.6.2) - Unsupported: 1.7.0

 * ANTHOS_SERVICES_NETWORK: This is the network for your services.
 Preferably do not overlap with other networks.
 CIDR format: XXX.XXX.XXX.XXX/XX